Ted Cruz: Political positions

-Cruz has been characterized as staunchly conservative, "radical right", a religious conservative, and anti-establishmentarian.
+Cruz has been characterized as staunchly conservative, radical right, a religious conservative, and anti-establishment.

+Artificial intelligence

+In June 2025, on behalf of the tech industry, Cruz introduced an amendment to the One Big Beautiful Bill Act imposing a decade-long moratorium on attempts to regulate AI by the states or the federal government.
+It was voted down, 99-1.

 Communism

-Cruz is a critic of the rapprochement between Cuba and the United States, saying on Fox News in December 2014 that the thaw in relations was a "manifestation of the failures of the Obama-Clinton-Kerry foreign policy" that "will be remembered as a tragic mistake".
+Cruz was a critic of the Cuban thaw, saying on Fox News in December 2014 that the rapprochement was a "manifestation of the failures of the Obama-Clinton-Kerry foreign policy" that "will be remembered as a tragic mistake".

 In July 2018, Cruz spoke at the Rally for Religious Freedom in Asia.
-He said, "It is a pleasure to be here and stand in solidarity for the men and women across this globe who have been persecuted by communists...
+He said, "It is a pleasure to be here and stand in solidarity for the men and women across this globe who have been persecuted by communists....
 We must stand united, in shining light, in highlighting heroism, in highlighting courage, in speaking out for those like my family, like so many millions across the globe who've seen the jackboot of communism firsthand."

 Crime, guns, and drug policy

 Cruz has called for an end to "overcriminalization, harsh mandatory minimum sentences, and the demise of jury trials".
 He supports the death penalty.
 In his 2012 Senate campaign, Cruz frequently mentioned his role as counsel for the State of Texas in Medellín v.
 Texas, a 2008 case in which the U.S. Supreme Court held that Texas has the right to ignore an order from the International Court of Justice directing the U.S. to review the convictions and sentences of dozens of Mexican nationals on death row.
 He has called Medellín the most important case of his tenure as Texas solicitor general.

 Cruz is a gun rights supporter, and opposes expanding gun control regulations.

-In an interview with radio host Hugh Hewitt discussing the attack that killed three people at a Planned Parenthood clinic in Colorado Springs, Cruz said that "the simple and undeniable fact is the overwhelming majority of violent criminals are Democrats", and claimed that Democrats are "soft on crime" because "convicted felons tend to vote Democratic."
+In an interview with radio host Hugh Hewitt discussing the attack that killed three people at a Planned Parenthood clinic in Colorado Springs, Cruz said that "the simple and undeniable fact is the overwhelming majority of violent criminals are Democrats", and claimed that Democrats are "soft on crime" because "convicted felons tend to vote Democratic".

 In August 2015, in the wake of the ambush death of a Texas police officer who was gunned down while filling up at a gas station, Cruz said that police are "feeling the assault from the President, from the top on down, as we see—whether it's in Ferguson or Baltimore, the response from senior officials, the President or the Attorney General, is to vilify law enforcement.
 That's wrong.
 It's fundamentally wrong.
 It's endangering all of our safety and security."